 That euphoric feeling is at one end of the emotional spectrum for investors, based on a common cycle of investor emotions.
 At the other end is despondency, which can cause investors to foresee only further declines in the market and pull back — or even exit markets — not realizing that it could be an opportune time to buy.

 Market volatility depends on many factors, and it will never disappear.
-So it’s essential for investors to understand how to manage their emotions in the face of volatility.
+It’s essential for investors to understand how to manage their emotions in the face of volatility.
 Four steps are key.